Tudat/tudat/installation/setupDevWindows.rst

 Specifically:

-    - The compiler is set to MinGW (4.9.1 or higher required, 5.3.0 or higher recommended), shown above, in red.
+    - The compiler is set to MinGW (7.3.0 highly recommended), shown above, in red.
     - The CMake tool is present, shown above in blue.
 Note that the name of the CMake tool may be different than below.
 If no CMake options are available,  go to the CMake tab and click 'Add'.
 Navigate to the directory where you installed cmake, and select :literal:`.../CMake/bin/cmake.exe` as the CMake tool.
     - The primary generator is ``MinGW`` and secondary generator is ``CodeBlocks``, shown above in green.